 - How much potential blog traffic would be created

-It’s also worth checking out other bloggers in your space and discovering which of their posts have the most engagement or have been shared.
+It’s also worth checking out other bloggers in your space to discover which of their posts have the most engagement or have been shared most.
 Remember, blogging is about working within a network so the work of others is often a great, accessible resource for inspiration.
 Part of curating your content will involve liking to ‘authority sites’ such as Wikipedia where necessary.

 5. Start promoting and earning money

 Your blog has pretty much taken shape by this point – you have both the design and content prepared.
 The last thing to think about is your audience and how they will find you.